-This post by Chanzes while Linda was taking a break.
+This post by Chanzes when Linda was taking a break from the Diary.